robbievanleeuwen/section-properties/docs/source/rst/examples.rst

 order relates to specifying mesh sizes and material properties.

-Once the geometry has been merged, it is vital to clean the geometry to remove any artifacts that may impede the meshing algorithm.
+Once the geometry has been merged, it is vital to clean the geometry to remove any artefacts that may impede the meshing algorithm.
 A mesh is created with a mesh size of 2.5 mm\ :sup:`2` for the RHS (first in ``section_list``), 5 mm\ :sup:`2` for the triangle (second in ``section_list``) and 3 mm\ :sup:`2` for the angle (last in ``section_list``).